FraserR1188/FrasersBakery/README.md

 - The website has been tested on all screen sizes and responsive media queries support this through the web developer tools.
 - The website has been tested on a laptop and also on an iPhone.
+- Family and friends have also tested the website.

 All links which are present work:
 - Social icons take the user to new tab with the requested webpage.